Can You Freeze Milk?

 - Coconut milk

 Milk can be frozen in its original container, so long as that container is plastic.
 If your milk comes in a glass or cardboard container, you'll want to transfer it into a freezer-safe plastic container before you freeze it.
 Milk will expand when frozen, causing glass or cardboard to break — and you don't want that mess in your freezer.

 Also, since the milk will expand, it's important not to place a full jug of milk straight into the freezer.
 Leave one to two inches of headspace in each container, whether you're freezing the entire jug or separating it into individual containers.
 Write the date on the milk with a marker, then simply reseal the lid, shake vigorously, and place it in the freezer.

 Milk will save in the freezer for up to three months, although it's best to use it sooner rather than later, as it can absorb odors from nearby food.

 To safely thaw milk, place it in the refrigerator to slowly thaw.
 Do not thaw milk at room temperature because this can risk the quality of the milk if it gets too warm.
 You can also fill a sink or a large bowl with cold water and place the entire container in the water to speed things up, replacing the water as it warms up.

 You may notice the texture of the milk after it's thawed is a bit grainy.
 This is because the fat separates.
 But fear not!
 A vigorous shake will help return the milk to its original texture.
 Thawed milk should be consumed within three to four days.

 How Milk Changes After Freezing

 Although thawed milk will retain its nutrients, you may notice a difference in its appearance.
-The fat may separate, causing the texture to be slightly grainy, which is why shaking it prior to use is necessary.
+The fat may separate, causing the texture to be slightly grainy, but a vigorous shake will help return the milk to its original texture.
 You may also use an immersion blender to mix the fats back into the milk.